anushka369/EduStream/README.md

 ## Contributing 🤝

-Contributions are welcome!
-To contribute:
+Contributions and suggestions are welcome! <br>
+If you find any improvements, feel free to create a pull request.
+<br> To contribute:

 1. Fork the repository.